-Massage Therapists with little to no experience tend to make between $18860 and $25350 while the more experienced ones make over $56180 per year.
+Massage Therapists with little to no experience tend to make between $21340 and $28450 while the more experienced ones can earn over $57730 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Massage Therapist is to move to a higher paying state like AK.
-Right now, the highest paying states for Massage Therapists are AK, NY, WA, VT and OR.
+One of the easiest ways to increase your salary as a Massage Therapist is to move to a higher paying state like AK.
+Right now, the highest paying states for Massage Therapists are AK, OR, WA, HI and MA.

-3 other factors that can increase your salary as A Massage Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Massage Therapist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Massage Therapists what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Massage Therapists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons